Saturday, January 19, 2019

 still in his long underwear.

 The Stagecoach Driver interrupts their breakfast to tell Tommy that mysteriously a new saddle for his pony has been left out on the hitching rack.
-Tommy joyfully runs outside in his long johns to see.
+Tommy joyfully runs outside in his union suit to see.

 David Harmon as Tommy in Stagecoach Santa